serokell/blog-posts/typescript-for-haskellers/article.md

 ```

 Let's see how it works in practice.

-We implement a new `Collection` instance with `Set`.
-And then write a generic function `f` over `Collection`.
+We implement a new `Collection` instance with `Set`, and then write a generic function `f` over `Collection`.
-The last thing you need to do is to pass the implementation as a function argument.
+The last thing we need to do is to pass the implementation as a function argument.

 ```typescript
 const collectionSet: Collection<"Set"> = {